paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

 Requirement described in subsec. (c)(1) of this section waived for the two-year period beginning with Mar.
 27, 2020, see provision of title III of div.
 B of Pub.
 L. 116–136, set out as a note under [section 4531 of this title](./chapter-055-defense-production.md#section-4531).

 #### Delegation of Functions
+Authority of President under this section with respect to addressing the national energy emergency declared under Ex.
+Ord.
+No. 14156, Jan.
+20, 2025, 90 F.R.
+8433, set out as a note under [section 1621 of this title](./chapter-034-national-emergencies.md#section-1621), delegated to the Chief Executive Officer of the United States International Development Finance Corporation, see section 6(d) of Ex.
+Ord.
+No. 14241, Mar.
+20, 2025, 90 F.R.
+13673, set out as a note under [section 1601 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1601&num=0&edition=prelim), Mineral Lands and Mining.

 Authority of President under this section with respect to responding to the spread of COVID–19 within the United States delegated to Secretary of Health and Human Services and the Secretary of Homeland Security, see section 2 of Ex.
 Ord.
 No. 13911, Mar.
 27, 2020, 85 F.R.
 18403, set out as a note under [section 4511 of this title](./chapter-055-defense-production.md#section-4511).

 Functions of President under this chapter relating to production, conservation, use, control, distribution, and allocation of energy, delegated to Secretary of Energy, see section 4 of Ex.
 Ord.
 No. 11790, June 25, 1974, 39 F.R.
 23185, set out as a note under [section 761 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section761&num=0&edition=prelim), Commerce and Trade.